-Drought severity indicators can generally be based on a number of events, but for the purposes and intent of this document it will be based on the Central Areas Water Committee Analysis.
+Although Drought Severity Indicators can generally be based on a number of occurrences, for the purposes and intent of this document it will be based on the results obtained from the CA model.
 The aforementioned provides an indication of the period for which water is available to sustain the present demand given available resources.
-The principle objective of the forecast modelling is to bridge two rainy seasons without any inflow into the main dams (i.e. dam water contents in relation to demand profile).
+The principle objective of the forecast modelling is to bridge two rainy seasons considering a worst case scenario without any inflow into the main dams.